MiltonKarun/simple-react/README.md

-# Single Page Application (SPA) - React
+# Single Page Application - React

 This project is a basic Single Page Application built using React.
-It demonstrates navigation between multiple pages and simulates API and database calls with dummy data.
-The project is designed as a part of a technical test.
+It demonstrates navigation between multiple pages, simulates API and database calls with dummy data.
+The project is designed as a part of a technical test at Invest and Fund.
 ## Features

 - **React Router**: Provides navigation between pages.